dokawa/istio-blue-green/README.md

 The `REPOSITORY` and `BRANCH` params points to the [blue-green-app repo](https://github.com/dokawa/blue-green-app.git) that has an `html` page that shows a box with different colors.
 There are already branches with different colors, master has `blue`; `red` and `green` branches have apps with respective color

-You can also fork the repo and go to `app/index.html` and change the `--color` attribute to css color names (red, green, blue, etc.).
+[Optional] You can also fork the repo and go to `app/index.html` and change the `--color` attribute to css color names (red, green, blue, etc.).
 You would also need to change `REPOSITORY` and `BRANCH` parameters accordingly

 Still on `pipeline_run.yaml`, you might also want to change the weights and the registry path that the image will be uploaded to